ethantenison/RepData_PeerAssessment1/PA1_template.md

     activity_full <- read.csv("activity.csv")

+    #1.
     sum(is.na(activity_full$steps))

     ## [1] 2304

+    #2.
+I created a for loop that checks if the value for steps is NA, and if so, it changes the value to
+    #correspond to the average steps for that interval.
     for (i in 1:length(activity_full$steps)){
             if (is.na(activity_full$steps[i] == TRUE)){
             activity_full$steps[i] <- time_interval$interval_avg_steps[match(activity_full$interval[i], time_interval$interval)]
             }
     }

+    #3.
     steps_perday2 <- activity_full %>% group_by(date) %>% summarise(total_steps = sum(steps))

     g <- ggplot(steps_perday2, aes(total_steps))